A Very Trekker Christmas

 A snowy meadow.
 Tall pine trees can barely be seen in the background through the gloom and snow.
 The shape of a truck is in the far background.

-The truck stalks its prey (said in my best, nature documentary, narrator voice 😉 )
+The truck stalks its prey (said in my best, nature documentary-narrator voice 😉 )

 Our usual MO is to wander around one of our favorite hunting sites for a while…until both of us look across the meadow…and see IT, standing on the border between meadow and forest, with its much larger brothers towering in the background.
-You always have to wait for that “Griswold Family Christmas Tree” moment (and yes, Trekker family tradition dictates we watch that movie the night we go tree hunting to start off the Christmas season. 😉)
+You always have to wait for that “Griswold Family Christmas Tree” moment (and yes, Trekker family tradition dictates we watch that movie the night we go tree hunting as a necessary part of the Christmas season. 😉)

 If you’re really lucky, as you begin the search for the perfect tree it may start to snow gently…then it looks like a Norman Rockwell painting!
 A word of advice, we’ve learned the trees look smaller in their “natural habitat”, surrounded by their MUCH larger brothers.
 More than once we’ve had to cut a tree more drastically than we initially thought was needed once we got home and tried to fit it in our living room.
 We’ve learned if Mr. Trekker’s 6’4 frame can reach the top of the tree…it should fit in the house!